 Merit-making at Buddhist temples is also surprisingly kid-friendly.
 There is the burning of the joss sticks, the bowing in front of the Buddha and the rubbing of gold leaf on the central image.
 Many temples also have a fortune-telling area, which non-Buddhists are also welcome to use, where you shake a bamboo container until a numbered stick falls out, with the number corresponding to a printed fortune.

 There are many volunteering organisations in Thailand that provide work and cultural engagement.
 Volunteer Work Thailand (www.volunteerworkthailand.org) maintains a database of opportunities.

 - Weights & Measures The metric system is used.
 Gold and silver are weighed in bàat (15g).

 Women travellers face relatively few problems in Thailand.
 It is respectful to cover up if you're going deep into rural communities, entering temples or going to and from the beach.
-But on the whole, local women dress in a variety of different styles (particularly in cities), so you can usually wear spaghetti strap tops and short skirts without offending Thais’ modesty streak.
+But on the whole, local women dress in a variety of different styles (particularly in cities), so you can usually wear spaghetti-strap tops and short skirts without feeling out of place.

 Keep Thai etiquette in mind during social interactions.
+Women who aren’t interested in romantic encounters should not presume that the Thai men they encounter always have platonic motives.
 A Thai man could feel a loss of face if conversation, flirting or other attention is directed towards him and then diverted to another person.
-In extreme cases (or where alcohol is involved), this could create an unpleasant situation or even lead to violence.
-Women who aren’t interested in romantic encounters should not presume that Thai men have merely platonic motives.
+In extreme cases (or where alcohol is involved), this could result in an unpleasant situation or even lead to violence.

 Thailand is a huge destination for temporary work stints, especially those involving English teaching.
 To work legally in the country, you need a non-immigrant visa and a work permit – which legitimate institutions should be able to provide.
-An excellent resource for background on teaching in Thailand, as well as a resource for jobs, is Ajarn.com (www.ajarn.com).
+Ajarn.com (www.ajarn.com) is an excellent resource for background on teaching in Thailand, as well as a resource for jobs.